gnlmano/ManoG/README.md

 2. The vitals of a patient are provided and additional data on comorbidities are given.
 Using the comorbidities data, I target encode each comorbidity to create a mortality proxy.
 3. The KNN algorithm overfits on the training data achieving a perfect classification.
 However, the test-sample performance is poor at around 80%.
 4. GridSearching for optimal value of K is redundant in this case as using $K = \sqrt{N}$ without tuning yields an almost perfect classifier.
 As KNN is a lazy algorithm, it doesn't make sense to search wide ranges of K.
 5. To overcome over-fitting, I try removing redundant and highly correlated features.
-But this does not improve the problem.
+But this does not improve the classification.
+I hypothesize that the KNN algorith is not well-suited for this dataset.
+Using a SVM classifier without any tuning on the same pipeline yields a test-set accuracy aboe 90% (SVM repo will be uploaded soon).

 ---